Convergence of Gradient Descent on Separable Data: MAIN RESULTS

-Our analysis so far suggests that exponential tails have an optimal convergence rate, and for exponential tail losses with fixed step size, we have an extremely slow rate of convergence, $O(1/\log t)$.
-Therefore, the question is can we somehow accelerate this rate using variable step sizes.
-Fortunately, the answer is yes and we can indeed show faster rate of convergence by aggressively increasing the step size to compensate for the vanishing gradient.
-Specially, as we prove in appendix \ref{sec:proofs-jason}, using the following normalized gradient descent algorithm, we can attain a rate of $\log t/\sqrt{t}$:
+Our analysis so far suggests that exponential tails have an optimal convergence rate, and for exponential tail losses with a bounded step size, we have an extremely slow rate of convergence, $O(1/\log t)$.
+Therefore, the question is can we somehow accelerate this rate using variable unbounded step sizes.
+Fortunately, at least for linear models trained with exponential loss, the answer is yes and we can indeed show faster rate of convergence by aggressively increasing the step size to compensate for the vanishing gradient.
+Specially, we examine the following normalized GD algorithm: